Our STEM-Designated Curriculum Helps You Pass the CPA in 10 Months

 Our Rice MAcc curriculum provides both the technical knowledge needed to pass the CPA exam and an interdisciplinary understanding of how business and accounting interact.

 Rice Business has obtained STEM designation for all our master degrees.
 The STEM designation is a direct response to the data-driven business environment, employer needs and student interest.
-The MAcc program underwent a curriculum review this past year and that resulted in adding a sequence of data-analytics courses to the program starting this fall.
+The MAcc program underwent a curriculum review this past year and that resulted in adding a sequence of data analytics courses to the program starting this fall.
+Check out our sample academic calendar for a more in-depth look at the curriculum.

 The Rice MAcc is a 10-month, 36-credit hour program.
 The curriculum is lockstep and cohort-based, meaning you will take the same courses at the same time as your fellow MAcc students.
 Classes meet during the daytime in McNair Hall, Rice’s business school building.

 You will take courses in financial accounting, tax accounting, managerial accounting, and auditing.
 But you will also take courses in data analytics, finance, business law, and ethics.

 As the schematic above shows, we have designed a unique course schedule to optimize your learning in an accelerated program.
 The Rice MAcc has three types of courses: semester long courses, half semester-long courses, and “Intensive Learning Unit” (ILU) courses.
 The four ILU courses last just one week but meet four hours a day, Monday through Friday, so that you can fully focus on one topic.